Vasi012/To-the-moon-and-back/README.md

 ### User story:

-As a user I enjoy challenges and keeping in mind that there is just a chance to win this can be very challenging sometimes.
+As a user I enjoy challenges and keeping in mind that, there is just a chance to win and this can be very challenging.

 Acceptance Criteria: